Classic Games Resurrected: "Thief: The Dark Project"

 He starts off just casing nobles’ estates, springing old pals from jail, and investigating old ruins, collecting gold and other valuables along the way and using the proceeds to pay his rent and to buy new equipment.

-The game's concept in 1997 was originally that it would be titled "The Dark Project", and the gameplay was more similar to a regular FPS title.
+In 1997, the concept game was to be titled "The Dark Project", and the gameplay was supposed to be similar to a regular FPS title.

 • Interesting level architecture.